top of page

 6. Don’t stop tracking procurement savings at point of contract - measure what actually happened.

-It’s a well-documented fact that up to 40% of cost savings go missing somewhere between the point of contract and the savings actually materialising.
-Some form of post-contract monitoring, real-time or retrospective adjustment is key to ensuring a decent level of accuracy.
+It’s been documented that up to 40% of cost savings go missing somewhere between the point of contract and the savings actually materialising.
+Some form of post-contract monitoring, real-time or retrospective validation is key to ensuring a decent level of accuracy.

 7. Be accurate, but don’t seek perfection.